GameCracker/mindscape/README.md

 ## Run
 - Turn on Muse, pair Muse with your computer via Bluetooth.
+- Open Terminal and get into the '../mindscape/osc_server' folder.
 - Pair and connect Muse by run:
 <br>
 '**./muse.sh**'